voytas75/AzureOpenAI-PowerShell/AIPSTeam/README.md

 - **Logging**: Logs actions and responses of each specialist.
 - **Documentation Generation**: Automatically generates comprehensive documentation for the project.
 - **Code Analysis**: Integrates with PSScriptAnalyzer for code quality checks.
+- **Feedback Integration**: Collects and integrates feedback from team members to improve the response.
+- **State Management**: Manages global state across different stages of the project.
+- **Error Handling**: Robust error handling mechanisms to capture and log errors.
+- **Version Control**: Saves and updates code versions with detailed logs.
 - **Interactive Menu**: Provides an interactive menu for suggesting new features, analyzing code, generating documentation, and more.

 ## User Guide